Recap / Tintin The Red Sea Sharks

 Tintin has to face many of these old foes in order to resolve the situation in Khemed and in the revived African slave trade.

-- America Saves the Day: While Americans in previous albums are typically villains, this album culminates with the USS Los Angeles coming in to rescue the heroes from submarine attack.
+- America Saves the Day: While Americans in previous albums are typically villains, this album culminates with the USS Los Angeles coming in to rescue the heroes from submarine attack by dropping depth charges.
 The United States Navy saves the day.